BenAshby04/StockManagementSystem/README.md

 Written in Python 3.10

 ## About The Project
-This project allows the user to create items and customers to a database, in which they can be accessed in simple POS system which also storestransactions in the database.
+This project allows the user to create items and customers to a database, in which they can be accessed in simple POS system which also stores transactions in the database.

 ## What I Learned?